hannahmunoz/cs615-hw1/README.md

 Java 1.8.4

 # TO COMPILE
-## cd into any Question * file and execute the following commands (Assuming the HADOOP .bashrc variables are correct)
+## cd into any Question * file and execute the following commands (WHERE HADOOP_HOME is the path to your Hadoop location)

 javac -classpath `$HADOOP_HOME/bin/hadoop classpath` *.java jar cvf [CLASS NAME].jar *.class